baduker/SyntaxSafari/Perl/DIARY.md

 It's hard to do all the stuff _and_ learn and write about a new language every day on top of that.
 I'm not a robot, you know. 🤖

+### **Day 21: November 1st, 2023**

+I am failing miserably at this.
+There has been so much happening in the last couple of weeks that I didn't have time to do anything.
+I'm going to try to catch up in the next couple of days.

+But out of curiosity, I've decided to check what next language I might be learning.
+And it looks like it's going to be the good, old *C*!